khirendra03/Font-modules/README.md

 </p>-Featured advanced fucntioning OMF Template
 </p>-Bold option (for static typeface  only) via Config file (Storage/Oh My Font/Config).
 Edit and reflash and reboot.
 </p>-added android 12 support
+</p>-if you like my this attempt.
+Give this a star.
 ## Supported Roms

     Stock (AOSP/Pixel/LOS);